 On Christmas 1949 the first Mass was said in the permanent church at midnight.
 About the same time, the Sisters of Notre Dame opened a grammar school (Notre Dame Academy) and the Sisters of Nazareth opened a Catholic Retirement Home within the boundaries of the Parish. additional furnishing and art, including the stained glass windows were added throughout the fifties.
 Because there were many artisans from MGM and Fox studios among the parishioners, many of the items in the church were crafted including most of the metal work, the tabernacle (gold and silver was collected from parishioners), the pews, and many of the paintings.
 In the fall of 1958,

 St. Timothy's School opened under the leadership of the Sisters of Notre Dame.
 This school has provided education to members of St. Timothy's from grades Kindergarten to Eighth.
 Many of its graduates have gone on to distinguish themselves in higher institutions of learning.
-Currently, there are 225 students in nine grades, and the present principal is a Sister of Notre Dame.
+Currently, there are 184 students in nine grades, and the present principal is Ms. Lena Randle.
 In 1963, the first pastor, Fr.
 O'Shay passed away.
 The second pastor appointed was Bishop John J, Ward, who had been recently named auxiliary Bishop for the Archdiocese of Los Angeles.
 St. Timothy's was one of only two parishes in the Archdiocese having a bishop for a pastor.
 Bishop Ward served as pastor until 1996 when he celebrated his golden jubilee as a priest and retired.
 Fr.
-William J. Brelsford took over as pastor in July 1996 and has served in that capacity to the present time.
-Currently, there are 1,200 registered households in parish.
+William J. Brelsford served as pastor from 1996 until 2009.
+Fr.
+Paul E. Vigil was appointed pastor in 2009 and currently serves in that capacity.
+Currently, there are 833 registered households in parish.

 Thechurch was designed by architect Harold Gimeno, AIA.
 The contractor was Robert B. Hedberg.
 Some of the work was subcontracted to a Mormon, the builder of the Mormon Temple in Westwood.
 On several occasions, his all-Mormon workmen, apart from their regularly scheduled work, donated their services on Saturdays to speed completion of the church for the opening mass on Christmas, 1949.
 (Shown on the right,) the founding pastor, Father William T. O'Shea (1902-1963), was able by taste and circumstances to blend unusually fine altars, windows, and other decorative effects with the architecture of the church.
 Some items he obtained through the generosity of motion picture studios.
 Others he obtained at auction or through donations by individuals.